utsav0/daily-dev-tips/src/pages/posts/rss-reader-in-node-js.md

 mkdir rss-app && cd rss-app && npm init
 ```

-We are doing 3 thins here:
+We are doing three things here:

 1. `mkdir rss-app` this created a directory called rss-app
 2. `cd rss-app` this command tells us to `change directory` into a folder called rss-app
-3. `npm init` this command comes with `node.js` and created a blank template it will ask a couple questions which you can just enter through.
+3. `npm init` this command comes with `node.js` and creates a blank template.
+It will ask a couple of questions that you can enter through.

 Read more: [Basic Node.js Express application](https://daily-dev-tips.com/posts/basic-nodejs-express-application/)

 ## Creating our node.js entry point

-We start off by creating the basic entry point for our app, every `node.js` project needs an entry point.
+We start by creating the basic entry point for our app.
+Every `node.js` project needs an entry point.

 ```js
 touch index.js
 ```

-Touch means we create a new file and it's called index.js
+Touch means we create a new file, and it's called index.js

-Next we install our **rss parser**
+Next, we install our **rss parser**

 ```js
 npm i rss-parser